Lesleis-Nagy/trelis-geometries/README.md

-# trelis_geometries
+# Trelis geometries
-A selection of trelis geometries.
+A selection of geometries for [Trelis](https://coreform.com/products/trelisnew/).